mmntjs

 Entry Raw size Compare against Reading Why it matters

-dist/locale/ja.js 4.8 KB moment + locale/ja (64.5 KB raw bundled) single locale stays separate Single locale remains a tiny extra module instead of pushing toward all-locales builds.
+dist/locale/ja.js 4.9 KB raw dist single locale add-on single locale stays separate A single locale remains a tiny pure-data module instead of pushing toward all-locales builds.

 Why This Helps